 - Step through the pages to complete the three steps

 - Select a template.
 The set of templates includes responsive templates as well as other visual designs.

 - Preview and test

-Use the authoring tool
+Use the authoring tool within a skill

 The authoring tool provides a complete authoring environment for APL.
 You can start from scratch or start from an existing template.
 You can also import Lottie animations and scalable vector graphics (SVG).

 In the authoring tool, you have access to all APL features as you develop your template.
 The authoring tool is more powerful than the Multimodal Response builder, but it also requires more knowledge about how APL works.